traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25g.charts.customize-the-context-menu.question.md

     Problem:  Clicking on the hamburger in the large column chart page causes scrollbars to appear
     Solution: Hide the scrollbars

+    a.
+Edit the large chart HTML
+    b.
+Change the overflow-y-auto to overflow-y-hidden and overflow-x-hidden

-Part 3 / Customize the Context Menu on the chart component
+Part 4 / Customize the Context Menu on the chart component
 ----------------------------------------------------------
  1. By default, highcharts provides these context menu options